astark117/astark117.github.io/index.md

 ---

 ### About Me
 Hello and welcome to my Data Analytics Portfolio!
-My name is [Your Name], and I am a student in a six-month intensive bootcamp, working towards developing core data analytics skills.
+My name is Anthony Stark, and I am a student in a six-month intensive bootcamp, working towards developing core data analytics skills.
 With a background in biochemistry and physics education, I began my journey into the field of data in October 2022.
 Based in San Diego, I am passionate about exploring and analyzing data, as well as other activities such as surfing, traveling, and BBQ.
 In this portfolio, you will find a showcase of my skills and projects, highlighting my journey into the exciting world of data analytics.

 ---